-Some of the Dutch officers are invited on board one of the British ships.
-After an interval, at 10am, a signal is sent from the Dutch Admiral informing all his officers to attend a meeting aboard his ship.
+Some of the Dutch officers were invited on board one of the British ships.
+After an interval, at 10am, a signal was sent from the Dutch Admiral informing all his officers to attend a meeting aboard his ship.
 Almost as a stinging rebuke for the imminent surrender, a mutiny broke out on board the Castor, with the crew demanding wine.
 Without permission, they seized it, saying that it was better to drink it than give it to the English.
 In the resultant fracas, they threatened and prepared to hang the steward, who was not very popular amongst the crew.
-Using profane and offensive expressions to express their anger, a scene of wild disorder ensues until Captain de Kantor returns at 4pm.
+Using profane and offensive expressions to voice their anger, a scene of wild disorder ensued until Captain de Kantor returned at 4pm.
 As he announced their surrender, he was met with incongruous cries of “Oranje boven.”

-On the following morning, the 18th August 1796, an English officer comes on board the Castor, taking possession of the ship by hoisting the British Standard over the Batavian.
+On the following morning, the 18th August 1796, an English officer came on board the Castor and took possession of the ship by hoisting the British Standard over the Batavian.
 In a state of deep distress, Cadet Korsten admitted to shedding “some natural tears” at the indignity upon his country and his profession as he became a prisoner of war.

 In service of the enemy

 Notwithstanding this abrupt and humiliating change in his circumstances and prospects and his well-known nationalistic tendencies, Korsten soon reconciled himself to the reality of the situation and appears to have sufficiently ingratiated himself with persons of influence in Cape Town.
 This culminated in a rapid appointment as temporary clerk in the Court of Justice.
 Moreover, upon a strong recommendation by members of that body, in April 1798, he was appointed its second sworn clerk by the Governor, Lord McCartney.
 Not one to let the grass grow under his feet, on the 25th January 1799, he married the eldest daughter of the late Jan Hoets, a wealthy merchant of Cape Town.